 \item To examine the various categories of sets and functions introduced.
 The variety of these categories show how rich the constructive framework is, and how many concepts are revealed by this strong, ``negationless'' approach to mathematics.

-\item Many classical results on subsets hold constructively for total complemented subsets, and similarly many classical results on open subsets hold constructively for total open complemented subsets.
-It is natural to ask if there is some ``metamathematical'' common formulation of this phenomenon.
+\item Many classical results on subsets hold constructively for total complemented subsets, and similarly many classical results on open subsets hold constructively for total, open complemented subsets.
+It is natural to investigate whether there is some common ``metamathematical'' formulation of this phenomenon.

-\item The theory of $\cs$-topologies seems to be a natural framework for the study of continuous \textit{partial} functions, a topic also interesting form the classical topology point of view!
+\item The theory of $\cs$-topologies seems to be a natural framework for the study of continuous \textit{partial} functions, a topic also interesting form the classical topology-point of view!

 \item To examine the relation between the categories $(\csTop, \csCont)$ and $(\csbTop, \csbCont)$, and to investigate the properties of $(\csbTop, \csbPointCont)$ and $(\csbTop, \csbUnifCont)$.

 \item To delve into the big question of compactness of $\cs$-topologies.
 Can the $2$-dimensional framework of complemented subset theory offer new constructive answers to the notion of a compact space?